-NSTimer class to create timer objects or, more simply, timers.
-A timer waits until a certain time interval has elapsed and then fires, sending a specified message to a target object.
-For example, you could create an
+A timer object that fires after certain time interval has elapsed, sending a specified message to a target object.

 - iOS 2.0+